ps8v9/ps8getopt/README.md

-ps8posix
+ps8getopt
 ========

-A few POSIX functions that MSVC doesn't provide.

 MINGW provides getopt(), but MSVC does not.
-I'll start there.
+Here's a version of it.